YuchiQiu/CLADE/README.md

 4. pandas
 5. pickle
 6. [MLDE](https://github.com/fhalab/MLDE) (Supervised learning model), and all packages required by MLDE.
-7. Download datasets `GB1.xlsx` and `PhoQ.xlsx`.
-Put them inside directory `Input/`.
+7. Download datasets `GB1.xlsx`.
+Put it in the directory `Input/`.

-Notes: Please put MLDE package inside the directory of CLADE with path: `CLADE/MLDE/*`.
+Note: Please put MLDE package inside the directory of CLADE with path: `CLADE/MLDE/*`.

 # Input Files:
-`$COMB_LIB.xlsx`: All variants with their fitness values.
+`$COMB_LIB.xlsx`: Variants and their fitness in the combinatory library.
+Only variants with available experimentally determined fitness are listed.
 First Column (Variants): sequences for variants at mutation sites.
 Second Column (Fitness): Fitness values.\
-`$COMB_LIB_all.xlsx`: The list of all variants in the combinatorial library without fitness value.
+`$COMB_LIB_all.xlsx`: The list of all variants in the combinatorial library.
 Only one Column (Variants).
-This column lists variants with the same order in `COMB_LIB.xlsx`, and the rest of variants in the combinatorial library without labels are then listed below.
+The order of the variants needs to be identitcal to `COMB_LIB.xlsx`.
+The rest of variants in the combinatorial library not listed in `COMB_LIB.xlsx` are listed below.
+This file contain $20^n$ variants, where n is the number of mutation sites.

 # Usage
 ## Encoding